 There are a hearty line-up of content available, with more than 70 games and apps released in the launch window of a few months.
 Resident Evil 7, Driveclub VR, Skyrim VR, Doom VFR, Gran Turismo Sport and others all support PS VR.

 PlayStation VR removes plenty of barriers to virtual reality because it's an accessory to an existing platform.
 It brings immersive gaming to your existing console and is widely available.

-Read our full review: PlayStation VR review
+Read our full review: PlayStation VR

 Samsung Gear VR

-There have been a few versions of Gear VR, supporting a number of different smartphone models from Samsung, with the handsets neatly sliding into the tray at the front.
+There have been several versions of Gear VR, supporting a number of different smartphone models from Samsung, with the handsets neatly sliding into the tray at the front.
 Internally there are lenses to split the display between your eyes and with Samsung's latest devices offering very high resolution displays, this translates into slick visuals.

 Gear VR opens the door to mobile devices, but you'll need to supply the Samsung smartphone.

-Read our full review: Samsung Gear VR Consumer Edition review
+Read our full review: Samsung Gear VR Consumer Edition

 Google Daydream View